CP1401/Practicals/prac_01/README.md

 **What is each person's job?**

+Note: record your answer for this question in your `questions.txt` file under the heading "Logic Exercise", so it's clear.

 ## Algorithms

 Record your answers to the following questions in your text file called `questions.txt`.
-If creating this file takes you more than 30 seconds, then just start the questions, recording them any way you can.
+Use a heading for each one.

 The following exercises are focused on the logic of algorithms, rather than the exact formatting of pseudocode or flowcharts to describe them.
-We're not really interested in writing programs for these, just the basics of writing a set of understandable and clear instructions.
+We're not going to write computer programs for these, so we are just focused on the basics of writing a set of understandable instructions.

 ### Example
 Here's an example of an algorithm (written in simple pseudocode) to determine if it's safe to go out and play based on the sun (uv index):